myscriptbox-org/gpg-man/README.md

         cat myfile.doc | **gpg-man** key.private john@doe.com -sign - > myfile.sig
 In that case, the file argument should be a dash ("-").

-### key.private [obj] -delete
-This command deletes only the private key for a given email address.
-Example:
-        **gpg-man** ke.private john@doe.com -delete

 ### key.public [obj] -exists
 This command verify if a public key exists for a particular email address.
 Example:
         **gpg-man** key.public john@doe.com -exists
 The command outputs 'yes' if the public key is present and 'no' if not.

-### key.public [obj] -fix-trust
-This command restores the trust in the key in the database identified by an email address, to the maximum level (6).
-At lower levels, **gpg** may balk at using the key.
-Example:
-        **gpg-man** key john@doe.com -fix-trust
-**gpg-man** will normally always store keys at maximum trust level.
-It is possible, however, to manage the **gpg** database with other tools or directly with **gpg** and use different levels of ownertrust.

-### key.public [obj] -show
-This command dumps the public key for an email address to stdout.
-Example:
-        **gpg-man** key.public john@doe.com -show > john.doe.key.pri
-The redirection will save the key into the file 'john.doe.key.pri'.
-Without redirection, the command will just show the content of the key on the terminal screen.
-Example:
-        **gpg-man** key.public john@doe.com -show

 ### key.public [obj] -encrypt [arg]
 This command uses the public key for an email address to encrypt a file.
 Example:
         **gpg-man** key.public john@doe.com -encrypt myfile.doc > myfile.doc.encrypted